Menu

 • check your transaction statements

-At airports, use airport taxis, prearranged hotel transfer services or taxis from clearly marked taxi ranks with staff.
+At airports, use airport taxis, prearranged hotel transfer services, taxis from clearly marked taxi ranks with staff, or one reserved through a car booking app.

 Check that any person holding a placard with your name on it knows where you are going.